-Welcome to the website for the Detroit Finnish Cooperative Summer Camp Association, fondly known as “Finn Camp”.
+Welcome to Detroit Finnish Cooperative Summer Camp Association, fondly known as “Finn Camp”.
 The Detroit Finnish Cooperative Summer Camp Association was founded in 1925 by Finnish Americans living in the Detroit area.
 This ethnic force of identity prominent in Finns inspired the founders to find an area for recreation, social gatherings and personal growth.
 After a concerted and lengthy search, property in Commerce Township (now the City of Wixom) was selected.
 Their choice in 1925 is now the good fortune of today’s membership and of future generations.

 With cooperation of these charter members and their families and with high enthusiasm, the arduous work began to clear the land build the sauna, summer kitchen and dance hall.
 Here they had their drama performances, athletic games, gymnastic festivals and picnics.
 Today these traditions are still followed by the second, third, fourth and fifth generations.
 Such as the annual Finn Fest celebration in August since 1976.